fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi Fredrik, I was thinking if you can make a video on how to move out of comfort zone and start developing skills to be a better programmer.
+Where to get started etx.
+Specially for experienced programmers.
+It would really help us a lot.
+Thanks.

 > Per your first comment example: there is the situation that such a situative  comment becomes obsolete.
 And then it hangs on there forever because nobody sure if it is still relevant.
 BTW there is an issue you could do video about - while doing a task  you notice something that bothers you or requires a refactor in a file which does not belong directly to the task.
 What do you do?
 In my last job I was ordered not to refactor anything not related to the task.

 ### Misc